cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

 ==========================================================================

-In this discussion section you will develop your first Verilog hardware design, simulate the design, and test its functionality.
+In this discussion section you will develop your first Verilog hardware design, build a simulator for your design, and then test the functionality of your design.

 1. Logging Into `ecelinux` with VS Code
 --------------------------------------------------------------------------